apocalyptech/minecraftxray/README.txt

 There isn't an installer for this currently.
 Perhaps one day...

-Windows users should be able to run the program by just doubleclicking on minecraft_xray.exe.
+Windows users should be able to run the program by just doubleclicking on minecraft_xray.exe or minecraft_xray.bat.

-OSX users should be able to doubleclick on minecraft_xray_osx.command or minecraft_xray.sh.
+Linux and OSX users should be able to doubleclick on either minecraft_xray.sh or minecraft_xray_osx.command (the files are actually identical).

-Linux users can run minecraft_xray.sh (actually minecraft_xray_osx.command should work as well, come to that).

 PROPERTIES FILE
 ---------------